N3TC4T/codius-install/README.md

 ## codius-install
-Codius (https://codius.org/) installer fo CentOS.
+Codius (https://codius.org/) installer for CentOS.

-This script will let you setup your own codius server in no more than a minute, even if you haven't used codius before.
+This script will let you setup your own codius peer in no more than a minute, even if you haven't used codius before.
 It has been designed to be as unobtrusive and universal as possible.

 ### Installation
 Run the script and follow the assistant: